KyrtinSilver/kyrtin-s-site/src/essays/305_Hanlon's_Weekend.md

 In the meantime, I can be reached here, via ResearchGate, Discord, or any other assets where I maintain a presence that cyberattacks have never disrupted.

-"First they ignore you.
+> "First they ignore you.
 Then they ridicule you.
 And then they attack you and want to burn you.
-And then they build monuments to you." –Nicholas Klein
+And then they build monuments to you."
+>
+> -Nicholas Klein